shu-sz9922/W25-CIS-D022B-Intermed-Prog-Method-C-04Y-04Y-Garbacea-32930-39378/Notes/corrections.md

 CartesianPoint myPoint1;
 CartesianPoint myPoint2;
 `<br>
-4 Incorrect Each myPoint variable has two int locations allocated, for x and for y.
+4 Incorrect Each myPoint variable has two int locations allocated, for x and for y.<br>
-0 Incorrect Each myPoint variable has two int locations allocated, for x and for y.
+0 Incorrect Each myPoint variable has two int locations allocated, for x and for y.<br>
 1 for myNum.
 2 for myPoint1 (1 for x, 1 for y).
-2 for myPoint2.
+2 for myPoint2.<br>